Profile information

 We would love to learn Spanish, Italian and improve our French speaking skills.Accommodation

-We live in a basic village 2 bedroom house with a living area with attached kitchen in the village.
+We live in a basic village 2 bedroom house with a living area and attached kitchen.

-The building site is 100 m away from our house
+The farm stay is 100 m away from the volunteer accommodation.

 We have comfortable dorm-style sleeping with mattresses.